x3haloed/peer-deploy/README.md

 ## Security model (short)
 - **Trust root**: your owner public key; agents enforce signed messages and TOFU for first owner.
+- Status includes `trusted_owner_pub_bs58` so UIs can display who the agent trusts.
+- On startup the agent logs its PeerId and writes it to `~/.local/share/realm-agent/node.peer`.
 - **Payload trust**: digest‑pinned artifacts (sha256) verified before execution.
 - **Transport**: libp2p with Noise; discovery via mDNS and optional bootstrap multiaddrs.